How do die-cut components dampen noise and vibration? | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 1. Urethane foams

 Urethane foams under the brand name of PORON® are open-celled materials characterized by high dimensional stability and excellent viscoelasticity.
 What does this mean?
-That the foams work well under continued vibration.
+The foams work well under continued vibration.

 Urethane foams don’t collapse under pressure and always recover to 99% of their original dimension, thanks to their remarkable resilience to stress, relaxation, and compression.
 They come in various structures, ranging from exceptionally soft, very soft, to very firm.
 That way, engineers can provide consistency and reliability across applications.